 A: The Hat section is a much more rigid design than the Channel section: 1.)
 A higher moment of inertia and section modulus are achieved with less overall height.
 2.)
 The bottom flanges increase the ability of the beam section to resist buckling when compared with a plain channel section.
 3.)
 The beam is extremely rigid when it is subjected to eccentric loading from the broadside direction.
 The fact that the beam is bolted at the top and at the two bottom flanges creates an extremely rigid member.
 The DESIGNCO three place bolting method is a much more desirable and practical method when compared to channels which are only bolted at the top.

 A: Aluminum is the most practical and acceptable material for clean room use, as is stainless steel.
 DESIGNCO furnishes aluminum in Mill Finish or Baked on Powder Coat, both conductive or non-conductive.
-No carbon steel plated fasteners are used by DESIGNCO and their system.

 A: Yes.
 The DESIGNCO 4'X4' or 6'X6' system can be manufactured in steel (powder coated) or stainless steel if desired.
 Aluminum, stainless steel, or powder coated carbon steel may be mixed in the same system if desired.
 DESIGNCO recommends aluminum as the most satisfactory because of its universal acceptability for cleanroom use.
 It's lighter weight for lower shipping costs, ease of installation, and ease of field modification when required.